sacktock/p5-assignment/README.md

 Functions
 - setup -> _w_ is set to an instance of the _Waves_ class.
 - draw -> calls _w.draw()_, which draws the waves to the canvas if _w_ is not paused.
-- keyPressed -> If space bar is pressed the _w_ is paused or unpaused depeding on the state of _w_.
+- keyPressed -> if space bar is pressed then _w_ is paused or unpaused based on the state of _w_.
-- setColSliders -> called when the color of _w_ is changed by the _Invert_ or _Random_ button and adjusts the Hue, Saturation and Lightness sliders appropriately.
+- setColSliders -> called when the color of _w_ is changed by the _Invert_ or  the _Random_ button, and adjusts the hue, saturation and lightness sliders appropriately.
-- resetDOM -> called when the _Reset_ button is pressed to set the sliders to their default values.
+- resetDOM -> called when the _Reset_ button is pressed, to set the sliders to their default values.

 Waves.js
 --------

 Properties

-- yoff -> untouched variable used for drawing the waves.
+- **yoff** -> untouched variable used for drawing the waves.
-- xoff -> untouched variable used for drawing the waves.
+- **xoff** -> untouched variable used for drawing the waves.
-- bgColor -> stores the color of the background of the canvas.
+- **bgColor** -> stores the background colour of the canvas.
-- paused -> boolean variable dictating whether the waves are drawn or not.
+- **paused** -> boolean variable dictating whether the waves are drawn or not.
-- stickyMouse -> boolean variable dictating whether the waves move relative to the mouse position or not.
+- **stickyMouse** -> boolean variable dictating whether the waves move relative to the mouse position or not.
-- fill -> boolean variable dictating whether the waves are filled or not.
+- **fill** -> boolean variable dictating whether the waves are filled or not.
-- r -> stores the red component of the colour of the waves.
+- **r** -> stores the red component of the colour of the waves.
-- g -> stores the green component of the colour of the waves.
+- **g** -> stores the green component of the colour of the waves.
-- b -> stores the blue component of the colour of the waves.
+- **b** -> stores the blue component of the colour of the waves.
-- alpha -> stores the opacity of the waves (0%-100%).
+- **alpha** -> stores the opacity of the waves (0%-100%).
-- ySpeed -> stores the speed at which the waves appear to move, or the rate at which yoff is incremented when the waves are generated.
+- **ySpeed** -> stores the speed at which the waves appear to move, or the rate at which yoff is incremented when the waves are generated.
-- xSpeed -> stores what appears to be a measure of waviness of the waves, or the rate at which xoff is incremented when the waves are generated.
+- **xSpeed** -> stores what appears to be a measure of waviness of the waves, or the rate at which xoff is incremented when the waves are generated.
-- sampleRate -> stores what appears to be a measure of waviness of the waves, or the rate at which points are generated for the wave to curve around.
+- **sampleRate** -> stores what appears to be a measure of waviness of the waves, or the rate at which points are generated for the wave to curve around.
-- amplitude -> stores the range that y values can deviate from the centre of the canvas.
+- **amplitude** -> stores the range that y values can deviate from the centre of the canvas.

 Methods
-- constructor -> instantiates the class
+- **constructor** -> instantiates the class
 -> params
 	- r
 	- g